The Adventures of Ook and Gluk: Plot

-Main plot

-The real story begins in Cave-land Ohio, 500,001 BC, the tribal leader of Cave-land, Big Chief Goppernopper, forces Gak, the older sister of Ook, to marry him in order to keep Ook and Gluk from bothering him.
-After saving her from a sandpit, the two Cave-kids befriend one of the dinosaur species Mog-Mog and her baby, and stop the wedding.
-Angered, Goppernopper walks away until he meets his descendant, J.P, who is the CEO from 2222 A.D.
+In Cave-land Ohio, 500,001 BC, the tribal leader of Cave-land, Big Chief Goppernopper, forces Gak, the older sister of Ook, to marry him to keep Ook and Gluk from bothering him.
+After saving her from a sandpit, the two Cave-kids befriend one of the dinosaur species Mog-Mog, and her baby, and stop the wedding.
+Angered, Goppernopper walks away until he meets his descendant, J.P., who is the CEO from 2222 A.D.
 The Goppernoppers steals natural resources from caveman days through a time portal, since natural resources will be used up by that year.
 Ex-Chief goes back to the past and forces every cave-person in Cave-land to belong to the Goppernopper Enterprises.
 The Cave-kids and the baby Mog-Mog are shoveling until the Goppernoppers take them to 2222 to torture them, but the baby helps them escape and the three hide in Master Wong's School of Kung-Fu.

 Ook and Gluk grow up, training under Master Wong for 7 years, but the cave-kids have to give the right answer: "Who is the greatest man?"
 When it's time to save their people, they finally answer: nobody.
 Wong finally awards them black belts.
 They and their dinosaur friend Lily travel back to caveman days (in 500,008 BC) and free the slaves.
 Goppernopper returns and orders his Mecha-saurs to attack the cave kids and dinosaur, but they spray-paint on the Enterprises building, then an explosive tank, which also destroys the Mecha-saurs themselves.
 Goppernopper sends them a letter, that Wong and Lan will be executed if the kids won't surrender.
-Back to 2229, Ook and Gluk plead with the Goppernoppers that they will do anything to satisfy them and they handcuff the three, but vows to execute them all.
-Wong tells them to remember their training, then, when J.P prepares his ray, the Cave-kids ask: Who is the greatest man?
-J.P and Chief answer themselves and their argument eventually makes J.P. shoot and kill Chief, which accidentally erases himself and his damage on the world from history.
-The Cave-kids and Lily run back to the disappearing portal, but Ook soon returns for Lan, who agrees to be his cave wife and they warp back together, while 2229 receives a brighter and peaceful future.
-Lily finally reunites with her mother, while the Cave-kids, Lan and the dinosaurs return happily to Cave-land.
+Back to 2229, Ook and Gluk plead with the Goppernoppers that they will do anything to satisfy them, and they handcuff the three but vow to execute them all.
+Wong tells them to remember their training, then, when J.P. prepares his ray, the Cave-kids ask: "Who is the greatest man?"
+J.P. and Chief answer themselves, and their argument eventually makes J.P. shoot and kill Chief, which accidentally erases himself and his damage on the world from history.
+The Cave-kids and Lily run back to the disappearing portal, but Ook soon returns for Lan, who agrees to be his cave wife, and they warp back together, while 2229 receives a brighter and peaceful future.
+Lily finally reunites with her mother, while the Cave-kids, Lan, and the dinosaurs return happily to Cave-land.

-Caveman Speak

-The final chapter teaches the comic readers how to speak in caveman language.
-Many examples are given to translate normal English to caveman speak.
-The book also includes a 12-part “How-2-Draw” series depicting how to draw characters like Gluk in 32 easy steps.